offbynull/coroutines/README.md

 Inspired by the Apache Commons Javaflow project, the Coroutines project is a Java toolkit that allows you to suspend the execution of your method, save its state, and resume executing it from that state at a later point in time.

 Why not just use Javaflow?
 Unfortunately, Javaflow seems to be largely unsupported at this point.
-But, aside from that, using the Coroutines ...
+But, aside from that, the Coroutines project ...

 1. **is roughly 25% to 50% faster than Javaflow** _(Javaflow has a reliance on thread local storage and other threading constructs)_.
 1. **has both a Maven plugin and an Ant plugin** _(Javaflow only provides an Ant plugin)_.